mdsamar2002/Ecommerce/README.md

 Then, deploy the `build/` folder to Vercel or Netlify.

 ### **Deploying the Backend:**
-Ensure your `.env` file is configured correctly, then push the code to a **Heroku/Render/AWS** environment.
+Ensure your `.env` file is configured correctly.

 ---